-US targeted operative behind Sousse beach massacre
+US drone strike kills French ISIS operative

 Investigators believe the plotters were in touch with ISIS operatives in the group's safe-haven spanning parts of Syria and Iraq, but the source described the Tunisian plots as "ISIS-enabled" rather than "ISIS-directed."

 Unlike the Paris attacks, the Sousse plot did not involve a cell recruited, trained and dispatched by the senior leadership of ISIS in Syria and Iraq.
-Rather, it was a home-grown cell which developed ties to the core organization.
+Rather, it was a homegrown cell that developed ties to the core organization.
 Those involved in the attacks all trained in Libya, the source said.

 The Tunisian cell exhibited an impressive level of operational trade craft, and at the time of the Sousse attack it was also plotting to attack the French consulate in Tunis, the source disclosed.
 Those plans were thwarted after Tunisian security services moved against the group after that attack.

-Hakim, also known by his fighting name Abu Muqatil, is also a person of interest in probing links between the November 2015 Paris attacks and overseas terrorists, according Jean Charles Brisard, the director of the Center for the Analysis of Terrorism in Paris.
+Hakim, also known by his fighting name Abu Muqatil, was also a person of interest in the probe of links between the November 2015 Paris attacks and overseas terrorists, according to Jean Charles Brisard, the director of the Center for the Analysis of Terrorism in Paris.
 Several months before the attacks, he issued a call from Syria for jihadis inside France to launch gun attacks.